 Turn left and then right after that, and just look for the sign to tell you that you have reached the cenote.
 There’s an adequate number of parking spots available at Cenote Azul, so that won’t be a problem.

 One of the most popular options to get around in the Yucatan Peninsula (and the cheapest one) is via a colectivo, a public shared van.
-The colectivo from Playa del Carmen to Cenote Azul will cost you about 40 Pesos.
+The colectivo from Playa del Carmen to Cenote Azul will cost you about 40-60 MXN (USD 2-4).

-Head to 2nd Street and find a colectivo headed south towards Tulum, and just tell the driver you are headed to Cenote Azul.
-The colectivo will stop right across the cenote or in front of the Barcelo Hotel resort entrance.
+Head to 2nd Street and find a colectivo headed south towards Tulum.
+Just tell the driver you are headed to Cenote Azul.
+The colectivo will stop right across the cenote, or in front of the Barcelo Hotel.
 It’s a short walk from there to the cenote entrance.

 You can also take a colectivo from Tulum.
 Make sure you take one headed northbound towards Playa del Carmen and tell the driver “Cenote Azul” or “Barcelo”.

-If you are visiting Cenote Azul from Cancun, you’ll have to take two colectivos, one to Playa and from there one to Tulum.
+If you are visiting Cenote Azul from Cancun, you’ll have to take two colectivos; one to Playa, and then another one to Tulum.

 Taking a taxi is more expensive, so make it your last resort when it comes to transportation options for Cenote Azul.

-But if you prefer the convenience and budget is not an issue, you can easily take one from Playa (or any part of the state) to get to Cenote Azul.
+If you prefer convenience and budget is not an issue, you can easily take one from Playa (or any part of the state) to get to Cenote Azul.
 This is a popular cenote so your taxi driver will be able to easily recognize it.

-From Playa del Carmen a taxi will cost about 700 pesos.
+From Playa del Carmen a taxi will cost about 700 MXN – slightly less or more, depending on the taxi driver.

 You should also arrange for the driver to pick you up later, as it might be difficult to get a taxi from Cenote Azul when you’re there.
 It’s safer to secure your ride back ahead of time.